-The purpose of the Own Risk and Solvency Assessment (ORSA) is to assess our risks and to evaluate whether we have sufficient financial resources to sustain the business strategy over the plan horizon across a range of scenarios.
+The purpose of the ORSA is to assess the Company's risks and evaluate the sufficiency of its financial resources to sustain the business strategy over the plan horizon across a range of scenarios.
 The Group ORSA process covers each Solvency II regulated insurer and the whole Group, including non-EU entities and non-insurance entities.

-The ORSA process brings together, and is integrated with, our risk and capital management processes by which we identify, assess, monitor and measure our risks, review our business against risk appetite and tolerances and project the solvency position over the business planning period.
+The ORSA process brings together, and is integrated with, the risk and capital management processes by which the Company identifies, assesses, monitors and measures its risks, reviews the business against risk appetite and tolerances, and projects the solvency position over the business planning period.
 The ORSA cycle is aligned with the strategic and business planning process so that the key elements can interact and inform forward-looking decision-making.

-The ORSA policy was last reviewed by the Group Risk Committee on behalf of the Group Board in July 2020.
-The updated Group policy was cascaded to the legal entities within the Group and was approved by the PMC Governance Committee in August 2020.
+The ORSA policy was last reviewed by the Group Risk Committee on behalf of the Group Board in October 2024.
+The updated Group policy was cascaded to the legal entities within the Group and was approved by the PMC Executive Committee in October 2024.